ECUdweber/thedanielweber/Angular2-Starter-Project.md

 ```
 directives: [IncrementClicker],
 ```
-Finally, we just add the tag that our component connects to in the template:
+Finally, we just add the tag that our component connects to in the template.
+So the selector in our IncrementClicker component will match the tag where we want it to show up.
 ```
   template: `
     <h1>Free Code Camp Rocks!</h1>